CTET Syllabus 2025 For Paper 1 and 2, Download Official PDF

 b) Pedagogical issues-20 Questions

-The CTET syllabus for Papers 1 and 2 has been outlined in an article released by CBSE.
-You can access the latest CTET syllabus PDF, which includes topics and the exam pattern.
-The syllabus has been recently updated to align with the latest CET exam pattern.
-You can click the link below to download the CTET syllabus for preparation on your mobile or laptop.
-The CTET syllabus PDF is available in both English and Hindi for everyone to download.
+The CTET syllabus for Papers 1 and 2 has been detailed in an article released by CBSE.
+You can now access the updated CTET syllabus PDF, which covers all topics and the exam pattern.
+The syllabus has been revised to align with the latest CET exam structure.
+To help the aspirants we have provided the CTET Syllabus PDF download link below.

 CTET Paper 1 Syllabus PDFCTET Paper 2 Syllabus PDF